MTES-MCT/aeris/documentation/technical/tools.md

 We use PHP7 and [composer](getcomposer.org) for dependency management.

+Some of the notable components include:

+ - Symfony
+ - FOSUserBundle for user login
+ - VichUploader for file upload
+ - Doctrine and Doctrine Migrations for database management

 ## JS

 We use [Encore](http://symfony.com/doc/current/frontend.html) for dependency management and building JS/CSS.
 It requires node and yarn.
 See app/webpack.config.js